 The flowchart found on the next page informs students who to contact when in socioemotional need.
 It is important to follow the hierarchy described in the flow chart.
-For academic need, students should see the teacher first, then the Coordinator.
+For academic need, students should see the teacher first, then the Head of Program.